ABOUT REBECCA SHANAHAN

 I’ll be overseas/interstate next month, can we Skype?
 As face-to-face tutoring is most effective, I’ll always aim to schedule sufficient meetings to ensure your needs are met before you travel.
 I do try to accommodate unexpected changes of plans.

 Do you tutor high school students?
-My expertise is in adult tertiary education and professional practice.
-I’m happy to tutor high school students preparing to apply for a tertiary program or looking to expand their practice independently from school, but I recommend HSC students seek tutors who are experts in the HSC curriculum.
+Yes.
+My background is in adult tertiary education and professional practice, but I also tutor committed high school students seeking to expand their practice independently from school, establish a framework for an HSC body of work or prepare a portfolio for a tertiary program.